Ramis84/OCReMixDownloader/README.md

 ### Prerequisites

-Before installing OCRemixDownloader, make sure that the latest [.Net Runtime (minimum 6.0)](https://dotnet.microsoft.com/download) is installed (available on Windows/Linux & macOS).
+Before installing OCReMixDownloader, make sure that the latest [.Net Runtime (minimum 6.0)](https://dotnet.microsoft.com/download) is installed (available on Windows/Linux & macOS).
 To check your currently installed .Net version, run the following command in a Command Line window (Windows: Command Prompt/PowerShell, Linux/macOS: Terminal), and verify that the major version (first digit) is at least 6:

    ```
    dotnet --version